synnaxlabs/synnax/client/ts/api/client.api.md

     readonly columns: Keys | Names;
     // (undocumented)
     concat(frame: Frame): Frame;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
     // (undocumented)
     filter(fn: (k: KeyOrName, arr: Series, i: number) => boolean): Frame;
-    forEach(fn: (k: KeyOrName, arr: Series, i: number) => void): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen forEach(fn: (k: KeyOrName, arr: Series, i: number) => void): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
     // (undocumented)
     get(key: KeyOrName): MultiSeries;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
     // (undocumented)
     get(keys: Keys | Names): Frame;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
     // (undocumented)
     has(channel: KeyOrName): boolean;
     // (undocumented)